-For the year ended December 31, 2021 and 2020, receivables consisted of donations receivable of approximately \$56,900 and \$2,150,000.
+For the year ended December 31, 2022 and 2021, receivables consisted of donations receivable of approximately \$127,300 and \$56,900.
 These are stated at outstanding balances, less any allowance for doubtful accounts and are expected to be collected within one year of the date of the statements of financial position.
-The Organization provides for losses on receivables using the allowance methods.
+The Organization provides for losses on receivables using the allowance method.
 The allowance is based on experience.
 It is the Organization's policy to charge off uncollectible receivables when management determines the receivable will not be collected.
-For the year ended December 31, 2021 and 2020, management wrote off \$0 and \$51,000, respectively, of its receivables.
+For the year ended December 31, 2022 and 2021, management did not write off any receivables.